Energy bills explained: understanding your gas and electricity bill

 We do our best to make your gas and electricity bills as easy to understand as possible.
 It’s part of our mission to make energy simpler, fairer, and more transparent.
 But to comply with the law, we have to include lots of other info.
 This means your bill runs to several pages, making it hard to find the particular facts and figures you want.

-So to help, this guide will show you how to read your energy bills.
+So to help, this guide will help you understand your energy bills.
 Ready to make decoding your energy bill a thing of the past?
 Let’s go...

 Energy bill breakdown: the basics

 Most tariffs or energy plans have a name.
 It’s handy to know which plan you’re on, in case you ever want to remind yourself of its features.
-Or compare it with another (whether from OVO or any other supplier).
-You can check out all the details of each plan on our Home energy tariffs homepage.
+Or compare it with another tariff (whether from OVO or any other supplier).
+You can check out all the details of each plan on our home energy tariffs page.